 Tea Pet History

-Clay tea pets originated way back in Yixing during the Yuan dynasty, 13th century China.
+Clay tea pets originated way back in Yixing during the Yuan dynasty (around 13th century), further evolving in the Ming and Qing dynasties period.
 Yixing is well known for its clay (ZiSha) and the teaware made from it.
 Similar to the zisha teapots, the little creatures made of yixing clay are porous and unglazed.
 They are very absorbent to water.

 Gong Fu Cha: How to Take Care of A Tea Pet